-Throughout the weekend, our Master of Ceremonies returned often to one verse of a song he had on his mind.
+Our master of ceremonies returned often to one verse of a song he had on his mind.
 "We are Many, yet we are One.
 We are separate, yet bound in His love.
 And together, we are all His hands and His feet, bringing mercy and peace to this world.
 We are Many and One."

-This weekend was a powerful reinforcement of the fact that 'Catholic' is synonymous with 'Universal.'
+The weekend was a powerful reinforcement of the fact that 'Catholic' is synonymous with 'universal.'
 As a community of Christian Catholics, we are never alone in trying to do His will.
 We are Many, but we are made One in Him.

 Thank you for your support and prayers for our pilgrimage.
 We hope to bring what we learned and saw in Kansas City back here to the Premier See.
-I speak with certainty when I say that the young Church of Baltimore returns energized for the name and work of Christ-we come not off the mountain, but are instead sent forth from it, to do His work here and everywhere.
+I speak with certainty when I say that the young Church of Baltimore returns energized for the name and work of Christ - we come not off the mountain, but are instead sent forth from it, to do His work here and everywhere.
 God bless.